lpic2book/src/docs/lpic2.204.4.md

 ###   Overview of PCMCIA

-Nowadays, almost all laptops, and even a number of desktops, contain PCMCIA slots.
+Nowadays, PCMCIA slots are quite a rarity.
+Only found on specialized and legacy devices. but at the turn of the century almost all laptops, and even a number of desktops, contain PCMCIA slots.
 PCMCIA is an PCMCIA abbreviation for Personal Computer Memory Card International Association, a commission that defines standards for expansion cards.
 The PCMCIA itself was